 I visited my parents in South Dakota this holiday and was reminded of how harsh the Great Planes can be in the winter.
-As the whole US seems to be in a deep freeze right now it’s only natural to look out that frosted up window and dream of the warm sun hitting your face and basking in the golden glow.
+Winter in the mid/northern US is like living in a deep freeze, it’s only natural to look out that frosted-up window and dream of the warm sun hitting your face and basking in the golden glow.
 Here in North America, it’s time to start thinking about the best places to travel in winter where we can warm up and have an adventure!

 Run Away from North American Winter For Some Sun